PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 Algorithm call: {py:class}`CalculationMethod.iterative_linear <power_grid_model.enum.CalculationMethod.iterative_linear>`

 Linear WLS requires all measurements to be linear.
-This is only possible if all measurements are phasor unit measurements, which is not realistic in a distribution grid.
-Therefore, traditional measurements are linearized before the algorithm is performed:
+This is only possible when all measurements are phasor unit measurements, which is not realistic in distribution grids.
+Therefore, traditional measurements are linearized prior to running the algorithm:

 - Bus voltage: Linear WLS requires a voltage phasor including a phase angle.
 Given that the phase shift in the distribution grid is very small, it is assumed that the angle shift is zero plus the intrinsic phase shift of transformers.
 For a certain bus `i`, the voltage